gordonguthrie/TheManual/docs/chapter3/how_built_in_synthdefs_are_loaded.md

 The format of the message is an instruction to load code and a filepath - so at this stage Sonic Pi doesn't know anything more about the built in synthesisers other than their location `etc/synthdefs/compiled`.

-If we pop a new compile synthdef in here it will load on boot automatically.
+If we pop a new compiled synthdef in here it will load on boot automatically.